 - Place them all over your site — Post the testimonial examples into your sales page, hero slider, content, landing pages, or banners.

-- Include photos — To make the most out of these testimonials, include photos of the clients who wrote the testimonial.
+- Add a testimonial featured image — To make the most out of these testimonials, include photos of the clients who wrote the testimonial.

-- Choose life-changing testimonial examples — Demonstrate how your product/ service changed the life of your clients.
+- Choose life-changing testimonial examples — Demonstrate how your product/ service changed your clients’ lives.
 Don’t limit yourself to only a text with kind words.

 2. Social Testimonials